Micky ScottBey Jones, Racial Justice Fellow

 Her early career included the cutthroat world of Contemporary Christian music, youth programming and community development through the YMCA and Rocketown (Nashville).
 Her special interests & scholarship include womanist and practical theology, the intersections of Black and Native American history and theology, the pursuit of shalom, faith-rooted organizing, intersectional justice, community formation, wholeness and healing.

 Now engaging groups through academic gatherings, conferences, blogs and podcasts on a wide variety of topics, Micky facilitates conferences, trainings and online conversations while exploring a variety of topics including self-care in community, healing justice, intersectionality, faith-rooted activism, revolutionary friendship, race & justice, and theology from the margins.
 She loves to curate contemplative and dialogic spaces and activities.
 Named one of the Black Christian leaders changing the world in Huffington Post, Micky is the Director of Healing Justice with the Southern-based collective Faith Matters Network.
-She is currently serving as an Associate Fellow for Racial Justice with Evangelicals for Social Action.
+She is currently serving as a Racial Justice Fellow with Evangelicals for Social Action.
 She consults with a variety of people, projects and organizations as opportunities arise.